-Talk to a Social Security Disability (SSD) Lawyer in Covington, GA for Free
+Talk to a Social Security Disability Attorney in Covington, GA for Free

-If you need help with your Social Security disability application, our lawyers at John Foy & Associates are here to support you every step of the way.
+If you need help with your application, the Covington Social Security disability lawyers at John Foy & Associates are here to support you every step of the way.
 We understand what the Social Security Administration is looking for.
-We can help you pursue the benefits you are entitled to receive.
-For a FREE consultation to discuss your case today, call us at (404) 400-4000.
+We can help improve your current application, guide you through the appeals process, and answer any questions you have along the way.